WebAudio/web-audio-api/webaudio-CR-transition.md

 Candidate Recommendation.
 This document is intended to become a W3C Recommendation.
 If you wish to make comments regarding this document, please send them to the GitHub repository.
-You may also use the mailing list public-audiof@w3.org (subscribe, archives) with [Performance Timeline] at the start of your email's subject.
+You may also use the mailing list public-audiof@w3.org (subscribe, archives) with [WebAudio] at the start of your email's subject.
 W3C publishes a Candidate Recommendation to indicate that the document is believed to be  stable and to encourage implementation by the developer community.
 This Candidate Recommendation is expected to advance to Proposed